trevisanj/PFANT/README.md

 In either case, there should be a directory named PFANT on your drive now.

-There is an additional data file that needs to be downloaded from a different location because it is too big to be stored on GitHub.
+There is an additional data file that needs to be downloaded from a different location, because it is too big to be stored on GitHub.
 Please download file `grid.moo` from [here] (https://drive.google.com/file/d/0B8m8GNLFiaewY0J1YzRrbHBCbWs/view?usp=sharing) and save it as `PFANT/data/common/grid.moo`.